scala/improvement-proposals/sip-template.md

 A discussion of how the proposal interacts with other language features.
 Think about the following questions:

-- When envisioning the application of your proposal, what features come to mind as the most likely to be interacting with it?
+- When envisioning the application of your proposal, what features come to mind as most likely to interact with it?
 - Can you imagine scenarios where such interactions might go wrong?
 - How would you prevent such negative scenarios?